Usage & Agreement

 In no event will SMART be liable for any damages, including, without limitation, direct, indirect, incidental, special, consequential or punitive damages arising out of the use of or inability to use the Website or the Hosted Services.

-Visitor agrees to defend, indemnify and hold harmless SMART and its affiliates and each of their respective directors, officers, employees and agents from and against all claims and expenses, including attorneys’ fees, arising out of the use of the Website and/or the Hosted Service by Visitor.
-Without limiting the foregoing, each Customer, User and Visitor shall indemnify SMART from and against all liability, loss or damage arising from unauthorized use of a password, PIN number, and/or authentication device.
+You agree to defend, indemnify and hold harmless SMART and its affiliates and each of their respective directors, officers, employees and agents from and against all claims and expenses, including attorneys’ fees, arising out of the use of the Website and/or the Hosted Service by you.
+Without limiting the foregoing, you shall indemnify SMART from and against all liability, loss or damage arising from unauthorized use of a password, PIN number, and/or authentication device.

 21. Proprietary Rights

-You acknowledge that the Website and the Hosted Services contain proprietary and confidential information that is protected by applicable intellectual property and other laws, and that SMART and/or third parties own all right, title and interest in and to the Website and the Hosted Services, excluding content provided by you, that may be presented or accessed through the Service, including without limitation all Intellectual Property Rights therein and thereto.
+You acknowledge that the Website and the Hosted Services contain proprietary and confidential information that is protected by applicable intellectual property and other laws, and that SMART and/or third-parties own all right, title and interest in and to the Website and the Hosted Services, excluding content provided by you, that may be presented or accessed through the Hosted Services, including without limitation all Intellectual Property Rights therein and thereto.

-This Website Agreement constitutes the entire agreement of the parties with respect to the subject matter hereof, and supersedes all previous written or oral agreements between the parties with respect to such subject matter.
+This Website Agreement, the GT&C, and, as applicable, the MASPA (collectively the “Agreement”), constitute the entire agreement of the parties with respect to the subject matter hereof, and supersedes all previous written or oral agreements between the parties with respect to such subject matter.
 This Agreement shall be construed in accordance with the laws of the State of Arizona, without regard to its conflict of laws rules.
-The parties agree to jurisdiction in Maricopa County, Arizona.
+The parties agree to jurisdiction and venue in the state and federal courts located in Maricopa County, Arizona.
 No waiver by either party of any breach or default hereunder shall be deemed to be a waiver of any preceding or subsequent breach or default.

-Visitor must file any claim or cause of action arising out of or related to use of the Website, the Hosted Services or this Website Agreement within one (1) year after such claim or cause of action arose, regardless of any statute or law to the contrary.
+You must file any claim or cause of action arising out of or related to use of the Website, the Hosted Services, this Website Agreement, or the Agreement as defined in the preceding paragraph, within one (1) year after such claim or cause of action arose, regardless of any statute or law to the contrary.

 If any provision of this Website Agreement is deemed invalid by a court of competent jurisdiction, the invalidity of such provision shall not affect the validity of the remaining provisions of this Website Agreement, which shall remain in full force and effect.